AlbinHall/blue-white-blog/README.md

 - Javascript function instead of page refresh for comments and like etc

-- Like and dislike function for comments and comments replies
+- Like and dislike function for comments and comments replies in discussion_detail.html

 ## Testing